 The shape of your winter tent with a stove

 It’s also essential to look for a tent with a rigid exoskeleton.
 If you are camping in winter, a dome shape will help shake off snow dumps.
-In the best-case scenario, you have a small leak, but in the worst instance can cause a cave-in to happen.
-The dome or tipi shape is ideal to allow the snow to fall off.
+In the best-case scenario, you have a small leak, but the worst instance can cause a cave-in.
+The dome or tipi shape is ideal for allowing the snow to fall off.

 Ventilation of your hot tent

 A good winter tent needs to be breathable to help prevent condensation from building up.
 Imagine waking up to snow falling on you, formed from your breath that has condensed and frozen overnight.
-Look for openings, vents, and fabric that will help ventilate the tent well.
+Look for openings, vents, and fabric to help ventilate the tent well.

 Space in your hot tent

 The space in your hot tent is a significant factor when winter camping.
 Winter activities tend to involve more gear.
 So a decent area to store your pack is essential.
-In addition, if you will be watching a stove, you will need more space for the setup.
+In addition, if you are watching a stove, you will need more space for the setup.